-Try the ‘Pray-as-you-go’ podcast - a daily audio podcast designed to help you pray in the midst of a busy day
+The ‘Pray-as-you-go’ podcast: a daily audio podcast designed to help you pray in the midst of a busy day

-Buy or subscribe to the Moravian Daily Texts - first published in 1731 in Saxony, this little book grew out of a spiritual renewal of the Moravian Church in 1727.
+The Moravian Daily Texts: first published in 1731 in Saxony, this little book grew out of a spiritual renewal of the Moravian Church in 1727.